Northern Norway: Cuisine

 Foods with dairy as an important ingredient include waffles, pancakes and rømmegrøt (sour-cream porridge), the latter always served with sugar and cinnamon.
 None of the aforementioned are distinctly Northern Norwegian foods, however, but are popular throughout Norway.
-There are a number of local traditions in this long region, including goat cheese from Balsfjord, Blanklefse and other variations of lefse from Helgeland, and a number of variations of reindeer, an integral part of traditional Sami culture.
+There are a number of local traditions in this long region, including goat cheese from Balsfjord Municipality, Blanklefse and other variations of lefse from Helgeland, and a number of variations of reindeer, an integral part of traditional Sami culture.

 Wild berries have long traditions in the local cuisine, and the most sought after is the cloudberry, used in marmalade, desserts and cakes.
 Other popular wild berries are bilberries, lingonberry, raspberry (southern half of region, also cultivated in some private gardens), and there are also a number of less well known berries used for food.
 Mushrooms are common in the forests from late July to September and also has seen some use in traditional food.

 The use of kitchen gardens is limited by climatic factors, but still has a long history in the southern half of the region.
 Rhubarb and redcurrant has been used for more than 100 years; redcurrant also grows naturally in much of the region, blackcurrant is also common in gardens.
 In addition to potatoes and carrots, rutabaga and sometimes cabbage have traditionally been grown (very little in Finnmark).
 Many wild plants were used for medical purposes or as spices, such as Garden Angelica, but this has become rare in modern times.
 More lately is the imported strawberry which has become popular and are grown locally (mostly southern half of region).
 The unique growing conditions, with ripening in 24-hr daylight and modest warmth is sometimes claimed to enhance flavor.

-Bioforsk, with research in terrestrial effects of climate and subarctic agriculture, has branches in four places in Northern Norway – Tromsø, Bodø, Tjøtta and Svanhovd in Sør-Varanger.
+Bioforsk, with research in terrestrial effects of climate and subarctic agriculture, has branches in four places in Northern Norway – Tromsø, Bodø, Tjøtta and Svanhovd in Sør-Varanger Municipality.